 There are no silver bullets in medicine, and these COVID-19 vaccines are no exception.

-The number of lives lost to COVID-19 in the United States is approaching half a million.
+The number of lives lost to COVID-19 in the United States is over 600,000.
 After understanding the risks and the benefits of the COVID-19 vaccine, it is ultimately your choice to decide whether you want it or not.

 Regardless of your decision to get a COVID-19 vaccine, these are essential aspects of all of our work to stop the pandemic: